CGLemon/Sayuri/README.md

     $ cmake .. -DBLAS_BACKEND=EIGEN

 Accelerate the network forwarding pipe by GPUs.
 CUDA is required.
+It is recommand backend.

     $ cmake .. -DBLAS_BACKEND=CUDA

 Accelerate the network forwarding pipe by GPUs.
 CUDA and cuDNN are both required.
-It will be faster than CUDA-only in the most cases.
+This backend is much steady.

     $ cmake .. -DBLAS_BACKEND=CUDNN